stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### October 31, 2020
+In February, Gradle 6.2 was released with a breaking change to the internal api.
+The master branch moved forward to support this change, and the 3.x branch of the gradle plugin was created in case we need to backport a patch to older versions of gradle.
+This is unlikely, but the branch exists just in case.

 ### November 10, 2019
 Version 3.0.0 of the Cobertura plugin now supports Gradle 6.0, with thanks to Roberto Perez Alcolea.
 This release no longer supports or works on older